 3. Does your headline image relate to your product?

-When you are in a little bit of time constraint, you may strongly consider buying stock photos for your website.
+When you are in a little bit of time constraint, you may strongly consider buying stock images from a website/platform selling stock photos.
 But will stock images reverberate in your audience’s system the way that you would want to?
 Hardly.

 Although iTeleCenter’s landing page copy (above) is pretty rad, they can do so much better than putting a stock photo that is completely unrelated to their product.